goschtl/zope/z3c.securitytool/trunk/README.txt

   If  you select the ConcordTimes skin the same permissions will be displayed as the permissions described in README.txt functional test

+  There are also some permissions added when the database is first opened to further display what security tool has to offer.
+You can find these settings in demoSetup.py